-- (1) Statement of justification.
-No new freestanding WCF shall be permitted unless the applicant submits a statement of justification addressing the following considerations: - a.
+(1) Statement of justification.
+No new freestanding WCF shall be permitted unless the applicant submits a statement of justification addressing the following considerations:

+a.
 A justification of the geographic search area chosen.

 The search area was identified by Verizon radio engineers as an area of Louisa County with low to marginal service located midway between two existing facilities.
-The search area is located between the "Louisa Courthouse" facility 2.65 miles to the north, and the "Butlers Store" facility 1.75 miles to the south.
+The search area is located between the "River Bend Island" facility 6 miles to the east, and the "Jefferson Hwy" facility 5.4 miles to the south.
 RF engineers determined a new facility at this location is required to achieve network coverage objectives.
 See map of existing facilities:

-b.
+- b.
 A report and supporting technical data demonstrating that all antenna attachments and collocations, including all potentially useable electric utility distribution towers and other elevated structures within the proposed service area and alternative antenna configurations have been examined and found unacceptable.
 The report should include reasons existing facilities such as utility distribution systems and other elevated structures are not acceptable alternatives to a new freestanding WCF.
 The report regarding the adequacy of alternative existing facilities or the mitigation of existing facilities to meet the applicant's need or the needs of service providers indicating that no existing wireless communications facility could accommodate the applicant's proposed facility.

 The character of the search area is rural residential and vacant/forested land.
 There are no electric utility distribution towers or other elevated structures in the search area.
-There is a clearing or cut corridor feature visible in the area but it is a pipeline right of way and has no above-ground structures.
 The proposed new support structure is necessary due to the lack of existing support structures in the area.
 See map showing 1⁄2-mile radius search area:

-c.
+- c.
 Why no existing wireless communications facilities located within the geographic search area meet the applicant's engineering requirements.